RootDBApp/rootdb/README.md

 # rootdb
-Main repository containing all releases.
+* Main repository containing all releases.
+* All issues goes here.